Calculate probabilities involving multiple applications of the fundamental counting principle, combinations, and/or permutations.

 \end{equation*}

-Therefore, the probability of a randomly-generated license plate consisting of five vowels and five even numbers is \(\frac{78125}{175760000}\approx0.044\%\)
+Therefore, the probability of a randomly-generated license plate consisting of three vowels and four even numbers is \(\frac{78125}{175760000}\approx0.044\%\)

 Subsection5.4.2Factorials